 Blood, a living tissue circulating throughout the human body, is comprised of red blood cells, white blood cells, platelets and plasma.
-Although often collected as whole blood, donations typically are separated into these major components prior to transfusion.
-Facilities that collect and transfuse blood for specific treatment needs must follow individualized protocols for each component to help ensure that it remains viable for patient care.
+Although often collected as whole blood and separated into major components prior to transfusion, automated collections have become common practice whereby the components that are needed for transfusion are the only ones collected.

 In the U.S., the collection, testing, preparation, storage and transport of blood and blood components is governed by FDA regulations and guidance documents.
 On behalf of the transfusion medicine community and as part of ongoing collaborative efforts, AABB works directly with FDA and through government advisory committees to ensure the safe and effective collection and transfusion of blood products.
 In addition, AABB works with other federal agencies, including the Center for Medicare and Medicaid Services, to achieve adequate reimbursement for blood and blood products.

 CareFusion provides a letter announcing FDA approval to update the ChloraPrep arm prep label to a thirty second dry time.